Afri-pay/AfriPay/AfriPay_READINESS_PLAN.md

 9. Webhook/reconciliation infrastructure
 10. Security and test improvements

-Each issue should represent a real engineering task, not an artificial task created only to obtain rewards.
+Each issue should represent a real engineering task with a clear user or maintainer benefit.

 ---

 # 15. Compare Against Successful OSS Patterns

-Use external review's official documentation plus examples of projects that have received external review payments.
+Use established open-source project practices and examples of well-maintained repositories.

 Look for common qualities: